As zealous advocates for the trades, construction law is our passion.

 The Owner’s Duty to Mitigate and the Contractor’s Right to Cure

 Owners have a duty to mitigate their damage, i.e., take reasonable steps to cut their losses and minimize their damage.
 Many plaintiffs fall short here.
 Contractors are often blind-sided with defect lawsuits, with no prior notice of any issues.
-Contractors are entitled to a reasonable opportunity to cure alleged defects, and a well-drafted contract can help specify a notice and cure procedure.
-An owner who unreasonably refuses a contractor’s offers to cure defects has failed to mitigate damages and may be barred from recovery.
+Contractors are often surprised to hear they are not entitled to an opportunity to cure defects in restoration, repair, or remodel work unless their contract explicitly provides that right.
+A well-drafted contract can specify a notice and cure procedure to protect the contractor.
+Contracts can also specify certain warranties and limit their exposure in the process.

 See our list of Representative Clientele.